 2. Report Any Wages You Are Earning.
 You must report your gross wages for each week you work.
 Report on all earnings - including part-time or temporary work.

 3. Register with the North Carolina Division of Workforce Solutions.
-You must register for work by building a resume with
+You must register for work with NCWorks Online by visiting

 4. Be Available for Work.
 In order to collect benefits, you must continually verify that you are able, available and willing to accept suitable work.